 The CBD cosmetics industry has seen a huge surge in popularity over the last year, and it isn’t showing any signs of stopping.
-But as CBD skin care gets more popular, suddenly there’s a whole load of new jargon to get acquainted with.
+But as CBD skincare products get more popular, suddenly there’s a whole load of new jargon to get acquainted with.
 From full spectrum to isolate and terpenes to psychoactivity, what does it all mean?
-Here’s a quick rundown of all the terms you should know before jumping into CBD skin care.
+Here’s a quick rundown of all the best CBD oil terms you should know before jumping into CBD skincare.

 Cannabidiol (aka CBD, the reason we’re talking about all this in the first place) is one of many botanical compounds known as ‘cannabinoids’ found in hemp and cannabis plants.
 Other cannabinoids include cannabigerol (CBG) cannabinol (CBN) and the infamous tetrahydrocannabinol (THC).